 When the author of Hebrews wrote Christ Jesus is the same yesterday, today, and forever,

-His character. ’Cause that’s what makes him God.
+’Cause it’s Jesus’s character that makes him God.
 God’s character is immutable.
-He’s never not gonna be love.
+He’s never not

 Same with God’s promises.
 They’re tied to his immutable character: He always fulfills them because of his character.